-SVI acquired 15 stores in 2018 and 46 stores in 2019.
+SVI acquired 46 stores in 2019.
 These additions have resulted in NOI growth quarter over quarter as we commenced reporting results.

 Portable Storage

 Increase in revenue per unit and occupancy resulted in revenue and NOI growth over the same prior year period.